EMDK/docs/3.1UP1/source/api/PersonalShopper.md

 #PersonalShopper

 This is the primary class to access the cradle and diagnostics API and this class is extends the EMDKBase class.
+This class creates the cradle instance field to communicate with the cradle.